simon-corbi/htr-seq2seq-bressay/README.md

 specify directory --dir_data (contain images and labels)

-Final Line test set (small difference than competition set)
+Final Line test set (small difference than competition set): CER: 3.59%
-CER: 3.59%

-Note: CER calculation
+CER calculation different that one used in competition